doofin/pytorch-sca/README.md

 # pytorch-sca
 WIP!

-scala bindings for pytorch ,utilizing the cpp api
+scala bindings for pytorch ,utilizing the pytorch cpp api.

-# how
+# How

-use swig to generate jni from .h files : http://www.swig.org/Doc1.3/Java.html
+use swig to generate jni from .h files : http://www.swig.org/Doc1.3/Java.html , then it will be similar with https://pytorch.org/tutorials/advanced/cpp_frontend.html and https://pytorch.org/tutorials/advanced/cpp_autograd.html

 # libtorch